Images#

 root_path = current_file.parents[4]

-# Using the utility function to convert an image file to base64
+# Using the create_image utility function (recommended approach)

 # Using pre-encoded base64 data directly